 Before you invest in some new cloth, do a little bit of research.
 What are the products made of?
 What are the opinions of other buyers?
 How is the quality?
 Is it just a trend or will it serve you well for a while?

 These are questions I like to ask myself and research before purchasing something new.

 After you found out what suits you and your lifestyle best, start investing in pieces.

 For example: Do you really need 0 handbags?
 Probably not!
 So invest in a nice everyday bag, one that looks great suits your needs and fits for a spell.
 That goes for most pieces of your wardrobe.
-I prefer buying nicer/higher quality cloth and accessorise instead of things that wouldn’t last me as long (because they lose shape, fade or brake).
+I prefer buying nicer/higher quality cloth and accessorize instead of things that wouldn’t last me as long (because they lose shape, fade or break).

 Furthermore, I try not to buy things just because they’re in style right now.
 Fashion is such a quick changing art